-For the last several years the OIG has conducted video training sessions/webinars aimed at assisting SBIR grant recipients in identifying and addressing fraud, waste, and abuse involving the SBIR programs.
-As they are conducted over the internet, the training costs are nominal, averaging about \$500.
-The OIG held its FY 2021 session on October 13, 2020, and its FY 2022 session is scheduled for the week of October 18, 2021.
+For the last several years the OIG has conducted video training sessions and webinars aimed at assisting SBIR grant recipients in identifying and addressing fraud, waste, and abuse involving the SBIR programs.
+As they are conducted virtually, the training costs are nominal, averaging about \$500.
+The OIG held its FY 2022 session on October 18, 2021 and will hold its FY 2023 session on October 26, 2022.